Why Chocolate Is So Much More Than A Guilty Pleasure

 Cacao boasts antioxidants that reduce cellular damage caused by toxins and stress, potentially preventing cancer and other chronic illnesses, explains Lisa Richards, nutritionist and author of “The Candida Diet.”
 Research has shown that cacao can increase good cholesterol, lower bad cholesterol and even prevent cancer.
 But many common sources of cacao, like chocolate bars, contain low percentages of cacao and, therefore, don’t offer many benefits.
 Products containing at least 70% cacao are better, and it’s best to use pure cacao powder or nibs, says Richards.

-In particular, there’s been an upsurge in research in recent years around the benefits of flavonoids in cocoa beans, which are essentially roasted cacao beans, called cocoa flavanols, says Catherine Kwik Uribe, global director of R&D at Mars Symbioscience.
+In particular, there’s been an upsurge in research in recent years around the benefits of flavonoids in cocoa beans, called cocoa flavanols, says Catherine Kwik Uribe, global director of R&D at Mars Symbioscience.
 These have been identified as helping with cardiovascular health, cognitive function and skin health.

 “Cacao is a heart-opening plant medicine.”

 While the medicinal use of cacao may seem like a new development in western culture, it’s actually been used this way for thousands of years in Central and South America.
 During cacao ceremonies, which originated with the Mayans, leaders serve cacao drinks and lead groups through activities like dancing, meditation and sound healing.
 These rituals are now on the rise in other places like the United States and Bali.